 Australian High Commission website for information about opening hours and temporary closures that may affect service provision.

 Australian Consulate-General, Lae

-In a consular emergency, if you're unable to contact the High Commission or the Consulate-General, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.
+If you can't contact the High Commission or the Consulate-General in a consular emergency, contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305 from overseas, or 1300 555 135 within Australia.